OXID-eSales/testing_library/README.md

 1. Running only a single file tests - `./runtests path/to/test/fileTest.php`
 1. Running only specific pattern matching tests from specified file - `./runtests --filter match_pattern path/to/test/fileTest.php`

 One thing to note when adding parameters to these tools - always provide file/folder at the end as it will no longer be picked automatically.
+Use AllTestsUnit or AllTestsSelenium respectively to run all tests.

 ### Test running tips